This post may contain affiliate links. Please read my disclosure policy.

 I know we’re all always looking forward to Friday, but I’m especially excited for tomorrow.

 I’m ahead, along with the kids and my husband, to my parent’s house for a special birthday dinner.
-Her name is Janeal and while it’s a little difficult to describe her exact relations to me (one of those slightly twisted, extended family connections), let’s just say she’s pretty much a great aunt.
+Her name is Janeal and while it’s a little difficult to describe her exact relationship to me (one of those slightly twisted, extended family connections), let’s just say she’s pretty much a great aunt.

 (She knitted me the sweetest gifts when each of my children were born and came to my baby shower, too. 💕)